 Things You Should Know About DNA Test

 The popularity of DNA test continues to be on the rise in Kenya today.
 Some onlookers have expressed worry about the emotional and financial impact of DNA test results on young children.
 Thanks to advanced technology, paternity can now be determined even before a baby is born through the use of prenatal DNA testing.

-But in certain cases where the DNA test results are to be used in legal cases, it is essential to purchase legally permissible DNA testing from the lab.
+But in certain cases where the DNA test results are to be used in legal cases, it is essential to purchasing legally permissible DNA testing from the lab.
 For a DNA test result to be recognized by a court, DNA samples must be collected by an unbiased third party.
-The third party must be there to confirm the distinctiveness of the DNA donors and to ensure that the chain of custody rules are obeyed.
+The third-party must be there to confirm the distinctiveness of the DNA donors and to ensure that the chain of custody rules are obeyed.

 Once the samples are collected, they are immediately returned to the lab for examination.
 DNA test results, depending on the procedure and type, can be received within 3 to 7 working days.
 Although cases involving the court might take a while longer or even faster, depending on the urgency of the result.

 DNA siblingship tests are slightly more technical and the results will be in the form of a ratio chance of a relationship.
 DNA lineage testing results vary by provider.
-Whenever you are going for a DNA test, it is usually advisable to do some research online as to know what to expect and have a basic idea of what the process is about.
+Whenever you are going for a DNA test, it is usually advisable to do some research online to know what to expect and have a basic idea of what the process is about.